vekatze/neut/book/src/terms.md

 ## `magic`

 You can use `magic` to perform weird stuff.
-Using a `magic` is an unsafe operation.
+Using `magic` is an unsafe operation.

 ### Example